alokrk04/Portfolio-Website/README.md

-Here is a dynamic, professional description tailored for your portfolio website.
-You can use this as an "About Me" section, a landing page overview, or the foundation for your GitHub Profile README.

-***

-## 🚀 Alok Kondebettu | Computer Science & AI Engineer
+## Alok Kondebettu | Computer Science & AI Engineer

 Welcome to my digital workspace!
 I am a Computer Science Engineering student (Class of 2026) based in Bengaluru, maintaining an 8.6 CGPA and a strong passion for data science, machine learning, and artificial intelligence.